-OSCO should not be used to directly drive the crystal signal to another IC.
+OSCO should not be used to drive the crystal signal directly to another IC.
 This signal is an analog sine wave, and it is not appropriate to use it to drive a digital input.
-There are two options for using the ADAU1701 to provide a master clock to other ICs in the system.
+There are two options for using the ADAU1702 to provide a master clock to other ICs in the system.
 The first, and less recommended, method is to use a high impedance input digital buffer on the OSCO signal.
-If this is done, minimize the trace length to the buffer input.
+If this approach is used, minimize the trace length to the buffer input.
 The second method is to use a clock from the serial output port.
 Pin MP11 can be set as an output (master) clock divided down from the internal core clock.
-If this pin is set to serial output port (OUTPUT_BCLK) mode in the multipurpose pin configuration register (2081) and the port is set to master in the serial output control register (2078), the desired output frequency can also be set in the serial output control register with Bits[OBF<1:0>] (see Table 48).
-If the oscillator is not utilized in the design, it can be powered down to save power.
+If this pin is set to serial output port (OUTPUT_BCLK) mode in the multipurpose pin configuration register (Address 2081) and the port is set to master in the serial output control register (Address 2078), the desired output frequency can also be set in the serial output control register with the OBF[1:0] bits (see Table 47).

+If the oscillator is not used in the design, it can be powered down to save power.
 This can be done if a system master clock is already available in the system.
 By default, the oscillator is powered on.
-The oscillator powers down when a 1 is written to the OPD bit of the oscillator power-down register (see Table 59).
+The oscillator powers down when a 1 is written to the OPD bit of the oscillator power-down register (see Table 58).